-A podcast of the 2013 Cornelson Distinguished Lecture is available here.
+Listen to the 2013 Cornelson Distinguished Lecture podcast.

 Daron Acemoglu, renowned economist and co-author of Why Nations Fail: Origins of Power, Poverty and Prosperity, entertained a capacity crowd in the Lilly Family Gallery as the 2013 Cornelson Distinguished Lecturer.

 With co-author James Robinson of Harvard University, Acemoglu attempts to answer a question that has confounded experts for centuries: Why are some nations rich and others wracked by poverty?
 In the book, they describe the political economy theory of prosperity they have been researching for 15 years.

 "The real challenge for us is to develop an understanding of why societies will not naturally gravitate to institutions that would maximize their growth potential," Acemoglu said.
 "Relatedly, we want to understand why some nations will be stuck with what we call 'extractive' institutions, which do not generally bring growth and development, while others will open for inclusive institutions, which encourage investment, innovation and technological change, underpinning growth-based prosperity."

 The lecture, presented each year by a prominent economist, is the culmination of the Senior Session in Economics, a capstone experience for senior economics majors.
 The Senior Session is fully endowed through the Cornelson Endowment, in recognition and honor of the Cornelson family.